Satellite Symposia

 Symposium Scheduling

-A limited number of satellite symposia will be permitted at DDW 2024.
-This number is driven by hotel meeting space availability, which may vary in each city.
-Please keep in mind DDW hosts over 300+ In-Conjunction With meetings in addition to symposia only at our contracted hotel locations.
-The DDW Council prohibits symposia during scheduled scientific sessions.
 Symposia, or any portion of them, including registration and question-and-answer sessions, may only be held prior to 7:45 a.m. or after 6 p.m. during the designated timeslots.
-This policy will be strictly enforced, and any violations will result in loss of priority points earned for DDW 2024 if the symposium is hosted or supported by a current showcase supporter.
+This policy will be strictly enforced, and any violations will result in loss of priority points earned for DDW 2025 if the symposium is hosted or supported by a current industry supporter.
 If the symposium is not affiliated with a current industry supporter, DDW will determine the appropriate action, which is not limited to expulsion from participating in future DDW events.

 Locations